Last updated: May 2026

 Limited spin on slices

-The ProKennex Pro Flight prokennex paddles is designed with arm-friendly features, making it an excellent choice for players looking to reduce the risk of arm and elbow injuries.
+The ProKennex Pro Flight is designed with arm-friendly features, making it an excellent choice for players looking to reduce the risk of arm and elbow injuries.
 Utilizing ProKennex’s Kinetic Energy technology, this paddle minimizes the absorption of forces and vibrations during play, which is particularly beneficial for those with preexisting conditions.

 The paddle’s lightweight construction, weighing between 7.3 to 7.6 ounces, enhances maneuverability and reduces fatigue during play.
 Players report that the Pro Flight paddle provides a lighter paddle feel while maintaining adequate power, contributing to improved performance and control with lighter paddles.